 Table 5 lists examples for each of the four first order metadata categories taken from the DeeperSense project.
 They are related to the same Procedure ("Capture camera and sonar images of a diver") and corresponding Output ("Logfiles with raw camera and sonar data").

-Procedure-related Output-related Injected Middleware (ROS 2.0)Start time Raw data structure ("topic") File name (Identifier) Extracted Scene descriptionEvent documentation Number of recorded samples File size
+Procedure-related Output-related Injected Middleware (ROS 2.0) Raw data structure ("topic") Extracted Start time Scene description File name (Identifier) Event documentation File size

 Table 5: Examples of the four first order metadata categories from the DeeperSense project